cscw2015/maverick/Interim/Interim.md

 #####Reasons behind innovating with e-government

+- the boom in Internet technology caused demand for online government presence
 - increasing demands for timely and accurate communications
 - emerging opportunities in electronic communications
 - more ownership of home PC’s